rvjc/free-ghosthunters/README.md

 # GhostHunters

-Many young programmers get their first introduction to Python via Python Turtle, moving from simple interactive commands to fully-fledged programs.
-GhostHunters is a surprisingly addictive home-brew game based on Turtle Graphics.
-It was co-developed with my youngest son over a happy weekend in 2012 when the craic was mighty and our creative juices were flowing.
+Many young programmers get their first introduction to Python via the PythonTurtle shell, starting with simple interactive commands before progressing to fully-fledged programs.
+Of course, games will feature prominently in early programming attempts.
+Not only are they creative and entertaining, but they are a fertile testing ground for exploring new programming concepts.
+GhostHunters is very much in this mould.
+Based around Turtle Graphics, it is never going to win in the speed stakes.
+Yet, for all of that, it is a surprisingly addictive game.
+It was co-developed with my youngest son over a memorable weekend in 2012.

+# Requirements

+Python 3.x

 ## Instructions

 You are a ghost hunter in a slow inertial world where direction means everything.
 You have to maximise your net earnings before your time or fuel run out.